UniMath/agda-unimath/FILE-CONVENTIONS.md

 Use `###` headings for subsections within the main sections.
 If a code block following a heading is very long, you can use `####` headings to subdivide the subsections further.
-The subsection headings should concisely describe the content of the block of code that follows.
-Do not be afraid of writing text inside a section however.
+Ensure that subsection headings concisely describe the content of the following code block.
+However, don't hesitate to include explanatory text within a section when necessary.

 ### See also and references